ud-systems/UD-Leads/README.md

 ## Deployment

-Simply open [Ian Katana](https://iankatana.com) and click on Share -> Publish.
+Simply open [UD Retail Leads](https://iankatana.com) and click on Share -> Publish.

 ## Custom Domain

-### Can I connect a custom domain to my Ian Katana project?
+### Can I connect a custom domain to my UD Retail Leads project?

 Yes!
-You can connect a custom domain to your Ian Katana project.
+You can connect a custom domain to your UD Retail Leads project.

 Read more here: [Setting up a custom domain](https://iankatana.com/docs/custom-domain)